scalar-labs/scalardb/docs/getting-started-with-cassandra.md

-## Getting Started with Scalar DB
+## Getting Started with Scalar DB and Cassandra

 ## Overview
-This document briefly explains how you can get started with Scalar DB with a simple electronic money application.
+This document briefly explains how you can get started a simple electronic money application with scalar DB and Cassandra.

 ## Install prerequisites